 Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement, Narrative Report and Pension Fund Financial Statements), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-No inconsistencies have been identified to date.
-Subject to the satisfactory completion of the outstanding items on page 3 and 4 we plan to issue an unmodified opinion in this respect.
-Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
-Subject to the satisfactory completion of the outstanding items on page 3 and 4 we have nothing to report on these matters
+No issues were identified from our work.
+Matters on which we report by exception We are required to report on a number of matters by exception in a number of areas: • if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+We have nothing to report on these matters.